 You can qualify for advanced credit based on any of the following:

 - College courses completed during high school or during the summer (Dual Enrollment)

 - Italian Maturita Examinations

 - Swiss Maturity Examinations

 Boston University reserves the right to reevaluate and update the above policies at any time.
-For information on advanced credit for high scores on these exams, please see the individual guides.

 Advanced Placement Credit